Ali-Mikael/Pen-testing/h4-cert.md

 <img width="919" height="51" alt="2026-04-21-00:49:22" src="https://github.com/user-attachments/assets/5331f539-cbd8-449f-8b25-bfb15191731c" />

-Sent it again and at least now it goes through. **The problem** was that I was trying to **insert the body into the header**, which I originally thought was the idea.
+Sent it again and at least now it goes through. **The problem** was that I was trying to **insert the body (payload) into the header**, which I originally thought was the idea.
+I'm still not sure where the payload should go, but ZAP wouldn't let me send the request if I didn't move it 🤷‍♂️.

 And now that we can send it -->